-As a home inspector, you know you need a strong social media presence — but you don’t have a lot of spare time to devote to managing your social feeds.
+As a home inspector, you know you need a solid social media presence — but you don’t have a lot of spare time to devote to managing your social feeds.

 Facebook is still one of the most widely-used platforms among U.S. adults, so as a small business person, a strong Facebook presence will give you the most bang for your buck.

 A Facebook business page will give you visibility among your current and potential customers.
-It’s a platform for you to promote your services, educate your audience, and network with other professionals in your field.
+It’s a platform to promote your services, educate your audience, and network with other professionals in your field.

 In this post, we’ll give you actionable tips on setting up a Facebook business page for your home inspection company, what and what not to post, and how to network on Facebook.

 Let’s dive in!

 How to set up a Facebook business page

 To have a business Facebook page, you’ll first need to have a personal Facebook profile.
 Don’t worry, though: you don’t need to be active on your profile to boost your professional page’s viewership.